LiangliangNan/Easy3D/ReadMe.md

 ** In progress and planed for the next release (~Jan.
 2010)**

  - Better documentation (basically more comments in API definition)
- - Textured rendering
  - Set line width for LinesDrawable
- - Rendering meshes with concave faces and faces with holes
  - and more ...

 ### A quick glance ###